NYU-DSGA1012-S23/syllabus/docs/policies.md

 Violations of this policy will result in a zero grade for the submitted work and a referral to the University for further investigation.

+## Respectful, Inclusive, and Productive Participation

+The field of NLP is a diverse, international community that benefits from incorporating a wide variety of different perspectives.
+All members of the class, both students and members of course staff, are expected to foster an inclusive and productive environment by treating one another with civility and respect.
+Prejudice and discrimination in any form on the basis of race, sex, age, national origin, gender identity/expression, sexual orientation, disability status, socio-economic status, or other forms of identity are strictly prohibited.
+All students are entitled to the proper usage of names and pronouns that they designate.

 ## Religious Observance